tofumatt/strongly-typed/_posts/2014-04-03-the-need-to-lead.md

 In the CNET interview, when asked what his current views on gay marriage are, Eich dodged the question.
-When asked if he could do it all over again, knowing what he knows now and what the backlash against Mozilla would be, he does not answer that he would do things differently.
-He also refuses to commit to be clearly _against_ gay marriage, instead reiterating his party line of "let's leave our personal opinions at the door."
-If that were possible, we wouldn't still be in this situation a week and a half after his promotion to CEO was announced.
+When asked if he could do it all over again, knowing what he knows now and what the backlash against Mozilla would be, he did not state that he would do things differently.
+He also refused to commit to be clearly _against_ gay marriage, instead reiterating his party line of "let's leave our personal opinions at the door."
+Instead of addressing the issues at hand, he very clearly dodged them.
+I'm really not sure why and I'm at a loss to even speculate.
+Every one of my friends said that while they didn't agree with his position, if he just apologized it could have been the end of it.

-Eich was given the clear chance to publicly apologize on behalf of himself and Mozilla--something called for by many, including myself, for him to do.
+Eich was given the clear chance to publicly apologize on behalf of himself and Mozilla--something called for by many, including myself.
 When asked if he could do it all over and do it different:
 [the correct answer was "yes"](https://www.youtube.com/watch?v=6BWJFnLjZGo).
-But he didn't.
-He didn't fail as CEO until that point.
+But he didn't say he would do it different.
+He hadn't failed as CEO until that exact point in time.

 ## The Result